Mitsubishi picks up a third overseas contract for satellite launch services

 Mitsubishi Heavy Industries, Ltd. (MHI) has received an order from the Emirates Institution for Advanced Science and Technology (EIAST), an organisation established by the Dubai Government in the United Arab Emirates (UAE), for launch services for the KhalifaSat observation satellite.
 The KhalifaSat satellite will be launched in Japanese fiscal year 2017 (from late 2017 to early 2018) on MHI’s H-IIA launch vehicle together with GOSAT-2, a satellite tasked with observation of greenhouse gases, which Ministry of Environment, the Japan Aerospace Exploration Agency’s (JAXA) and National Institute of Environmental Studies are jointly developing.

 The new order for satellite launch services marks MHI’s third from outside Japan.
 Previously the company was selected by the Korea Aerospace Research Institute (KARI) to launch its Korea Multipurpose Satellite-3 (KOMPSAT-3), and was contracted by Telesat of Canada to launch its TELSTAR 12V communications and broadcasting satellite.
 The tandem launch of the KhalifaSat together with the GOSAT-2 will be the second time MHI performs a joint launching with an overseas satellite; a similar double launching took place in 2012 when the KOMPSAT-3 accompanied JAXA’s GCOM-W, an observation satellite for observing and measuring global change based on water parameters.
 That dual launch mission was carried out successfully with cooperation from related Japanese ministries, government offices and agencies.
+Our 100% Emirati team of engineers are currently at work at EIAST’s specially designed satellite manufacturing facilities on the final stages of KhalifaSat in preparation for its launch planed from late 2017 to early 2018

 The KhalifaSat observation satellite is EIAST’s third satellite, following the DubaiSat-1 and DubaiSat-2 respectively launched in 2009 and 2013.
 Significantly, however, the new satellite marks EIAST’s first satellite wholly developed by Emirati engineers in the UAE, leveraging the experience accumulated from the two earlier launches.
 The importance attached to the national project to develop and launch a domestic satellite is reflected in its name, Khalifa being the name of the UAE President.